cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 $ exit
 ```

 So, on my computer (and probably on yours), by typing `php --version`, I got an error.
 That is correct.
-I do not have PHP on my computer. *I work every day with PHP since years and I don't have it on my machine.* 😄
+I don't have PHP on my computer. *I work daily with PHP for years and I don't have it on my machine.* 😄

-Then I jump in the Joomla container and type the same command again and, yes, inside the Docker container of Joomla, yes, PHP is installed and here, it is the version 8.1.25.
+Then I jump in the Joomla container and type the same command again and, yes, inside the Docker container of Joomla, yes, PHP is installed and here, It's the version 8.1.25.

 ## Using alias

-Docker will always start your project on your localhost and on a given port like `http://127.0.0.1:8080`.
+Docker will always start your project on your localhost and on a port like `http://127.0.0.1:8080`.

 Instead of using the IP address, it would be much nicer to use an alias like `http://kingsbridge:8080`.